 CCSS - Caja Costarricense de Seguro Social

-An alternative to the INS plan is the CCSS plan.
-(Caja Costarricense de Seguro Social) This is the government medical plan that most Costa Ricans have.
+(Caja Costarricense de Seguro Social) This is the government medical plan that many Costa Ricans have.
 It is socialized medicine, so be prepared!
-It works very well for low-middle income groups, and you will get decent medical care, but lines are long, medicines are generic and may not work well, and as with all socialized medicine, you can wait years for some forms of surgery.
+It works very well for low income groups, and you will get decent medical care, but lines are long, medicines are generic and may not work well, and as with all socialized medicine, you can wait years for some forms of surgery or treatments.

-If you are an employer, payment for every employee is compulsory.
 The CCSS plan covers pre-existing conditions, doctor visits, prescription drugs, examinations, hospitalization, dental and eyes.
 There is no limit on annual amounts paid out by the plan.
 A doctor and clinic is assigned to the patient.
-Lines and the processes can be very long and waits of several months for an appointment are common.
+Lines and the processes can be very long and waits of several months for some appointments are common.

-CAJA hospitals are open to ALL, whether you are a member of CAJA or not.
+CAJA hospitals (there are about 28 located around the country) are open to ALL, whether you are a member of CAJA or not.
 You just have to pay!